Siege of Bihać (1592): Background

-From the 1520s the Ottoman advance into Croatia gained pace.
+From the 1520s, the Ottoman advance into Croatia gained pace.
 The Croatian nobles elected Ferdinand I of Habsburg at the 1527 election in Cetin as the new monarch, but continuous Ottoman incursions resulted in a significant loss of territory.
-In 1537 the fall of Klis meant the loss of the last Croatian stronghold in the south of the country.
-In the 1540s the Ottomans advanced into Slavonia and in the next three decades through western Bosnia in the direction of Zagreb.
-By the late 16th century Croatia lost two thirds of its pre-war area and more than half of the population.
+In 1537, the fall of Klis meant the loss of the last Croatian stronghold in the south of the country.
+In the 1540s, the Ottomans advanced into Slavonia and in the next three decades through western Bosnia in the direction of Zagreb.
+By the late 16th century, Croatia had lost two thirds of its pre-war area and more than half of the population.
 It was reduced to 16,800 km2 of free territory and had around 400,000 inhabitants.
 The remaining land was referred to as the "remnants of remnants of the once great and renowned Kingdom of Croatia" (reliquiae reliquiarum olim magni et inclyti regni Croatiae).

 Numerous ceasefires were signed or renewed between the Ottoman Empire and the Habsburg monarchy, but they were not respected by local Sanjak-beys.
-Depending on the weather conditions and available military forces they conducted raids without taking into account a truce.
+Depending on the weather conditions and available military forces, they conducted raids without taking into account a truce.
 Uskoks, irregular soldiers in Croatia, responded with their own raids into Ottoman-held territory.
 Ottoman authorities settled Vlachs, mainly of Orthodox faith, on the conquered territory and used them as auxiliary units in their wars.

-In 1578 Archduke Charles II decided to respond to Ottoman attacks with an offensive to push the frontier back to the Una River.
+In 1578, Archduke Charles II decided to respond to Ottoman attacks with an offensive to push the frontier back to the Una River.
 The offensive began in August and the joint Austrian-Croatian troops took back Cazin, Zrin, and Ostrovica, but they were stopped at Bužim and pushed back to the north, losing all gains.
 Bihać remained basically isolated on the Una River.
-To strengthen the southern defences the construction of Karlovac as a city-fortress began in 1579.
+To strengthen the southern defences, the construction of Karlovac as a city-fortress began in 1579.
 The string of garrisoned forts at the border became known as the Croatian Military Frontier.